Q&A with Community Mediator, Justin R. Corbett, MPA, MDR

 Q: How did you get started in mediation?

-A: My personal interest [Short Code Error: type value must be either online or ground], on the market side, hiring mediators for a dispute is usually cheaper than progressing that same dispute through the entire litigation process.
+A: Based on the economy, demand for community mediation has gone up.
+Economic factors have caused more stressful situations...
+[Short Code Error: type value must be either online or ground], on the market side, hiring mediators for a dispute is usually cheaper than progressing that same dispute through the entire litigation process.

 Q: What do you see for the future of mediation?